TritonDataCenter/rfd/rfd/0071/README.md

 ```

 #### `m-encrypt-metadata`
 Like the free form `m-*` metadata headers, we support free form encrypted metadata.
 The value of this header is ciphertext encoded in base64.
-Metadata stored in plaintext is written as JSON.
-The value of this header will be limited to a maximum of 4k bytes as base64 ciphertext.
+Metadata stored in plaintext is written in the form of HTTP headers delimited by new lines.
+The value of this header will be limited to a
+maximum of 4k bytes as base64 ciphertext.
 ```
 m-encrypt-metadata: XXXXXXXXX